vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ## Create a Slack App

-In order for our Peakboard app to send messages to a Slack channel, we first need to [create a Slack app](https://api.slack.com/apps).
+In order for our Peakboard app to send messages to Slack, we first need to [create a Slack app](https://api.slack.com/apps).

-We select the *From scratch* option.
+We select the *From scratch* option:

 ![image](/assets/2025-10-26/010.png)

 We give it a name and connect it to our Slack workspace.
-(It's also a good idea to upload an icon to make it more pretty.)
+(It's also a good idea to upload an icon to make it pretty.)
 Then, we click *Create App*.

 ![image](/assets/2025-10-26/020.png)

 Next, on the sidebar, under *Features*, we click on *Incoming Webhooks*.
 We turn on the *Activate Incoming Webhooks* toggle switch.

 Then, we create a new webhook and copy the URL.
-We will need it when building our Peakboard app.
+We'll need it when building our Peakboard app.

 ![image](/assets/2025-10-26/030.png)